Living near the airport

 The instrument landing system and changes that affect arriving aircraft

 Checks to ensure the accuracy/strength of the Instrument Landing System requires a number of approaches to our runways by a small propeller aircraft.
 The aircraft then breaks away south or north after each approach and orbit around for the next approach.
 The approaches are planned for a window when the aircraft can make multiple approaches without having to wait for other arriving or departing traffic to clear the runway.
 This procedure has been formulated to reduce the need to circle at low level whilst waiting to make another approach, which could otherwise result in increased community disturbance.
-The autumn 2023 ILS checks were completed on 7th November and we will publish details of the spring 2024 checks when known.
+The spring 2024 ILS checks were completed in April 2024 and we will publish details of the autumn 2024 checks when known.

 Regular preventative maintenance is required on the antennae arrays and ground-based ILS infrastructure.
-Work on the ground-based ILS infrastructure are scheduled to take place on Thursday 29th February and Friday 1st March 2024 between 09:00-17:00 hrs.
+Work on the ground-based ILS infrastructure were completed in February/March 2024 and we will advise of the autumn 2024 dates when they have been planned.
 While work is carried out on the ILS it is not be available and aircraft use navigational guidance provided by alternative equipment, known as the VOR and DME.
 Approach and landings using the VOR and DME navigational equipment mean that aircraft approaching to land are displaced from their usual precise centre line.
 Aircraft landing on these days will be using these different navigational aids must be configured to land earlier in their approach.
 This means that with the flaps extended and undercarriage deployed earlier, aircraft may also be noisier than usual.

 Maintenance works that may affect departing aircraft